Photos From Typhoon Mangkhut's Path of Destruction

 Rooftops were torn off some low-lying buildings as the strongest storm to hit the territory in six decades brushed past.
 A viral video appeared to show the side of a high-rise coming loose and tumbling to the ground.
 Storm surges were filmed crashing at the feet of skyscrapers and flinging debris through otherwise emptied streets.

 The damage in China is still unclear, but nearly half a million people have reportedly been evacuated from the port and surrounding areas in Mangkhut’s path.
-The storm weakened considerably after its powerful assault on the Philippines’ Island of Luzon, where at least 28 have died and more than 150,000 were displaced.
+The storm weakened considerably after its powerful assault on the Philippines’ island of Luzon, where at least 28 have died and more than 150,000 were displaced.

 Most of the fatalities were caused by landslides and collapsed buildings.
 The Cagayan Valley, an agricultural area where villagers mostly grow rice and corn, has been devastated by floodwaters and winds reducing homes and shops to rubble.
 Felled trees, power cuts and damaged roads have delayed assistance to some of the poor and remote areas hardest hit.